Get a towing or vehicle storage certificate

 A tow operator is a person or company that offers towing services.

-All applicants and corporate officers of the tow company must:
+All applicants, corporate officers and directors of the tow company must:

 Vehicle storage operators